Geeksltd/MSharp.Docs/how-to/types/hierarchy.md

 ## Problem

 Sometimes you need to create a parent/child pattern in your application which parent and all children have the same type and they should be displayed in a hierarchy order.
-To achieve this, you should create a property with the same type of the class which is usually called **Parent** and a collection of the children, then you should add some validation to prevent any potential loop -in your application which could be time consuming but M# will help you through this in the easiest way.
+To achieve this, you should create a property with the same type of the class which is usually called **Parent** and a collection of the children, then you should add some validation to prevent any potential loop in your application which could be time consuming but M# will help you through this in the easiest way.

 ## Implementation
 Because hierarchy is a very repetitive scenario, M# has a built-in feature to implement it in the easiest way.
 For instance, consider `Node` class as a parent that possess many children with the same type as their parent and we have a tree list of them.
 To achieve this M# provide `IsHirarchy()` method which will ease the creating of the parent/child pattern by providing some extra methods and validations.